COXIT-CO/RecruitFlowAI/README.md

 - Search of candidates in internal database based on job requirements.
 - AI assistant integrated into Slack Bot.

+## Slack Bot

-## Setting Up the Bot
+### Setting Up the Bot
-1. Go to [api.slack.com/apps](https://api.slack.com/apps), log into your workspace and click on Create an app
+1. Go to [api.slack.com/apps](https://api.slack.com/apps), log into your workspace and click on Create an app.
-2. Click on From scratch and then give it a name and select your workspace.
-3. Click on the Slash Commands and add all commands from Slack Bot Comamnds with Request URL set to `/process_command` edpoint, for example: https://coxit.co/process_command.
-4. Click on OAuth & Permissions to add Scopes: `channels:history`, `chat:write`, `commands`, `im:history`.
-These are the permissions the bot needs to write messages and send files into the Slack channels.
-5. Cliack on Event Subscriptions and Enable Events.
-Set the URL to send messages to `/message` endpoint, for example https://coxit.co/message.
-6. Finally, scroll all the way up and click on Install to workspace, and Allow on the following screen.
-This should now show a screen with the Bot User OAuth Token visible.
-Take note of this token, since it’s the one we will be using to deploy the Bot.
+2. Generate all required api tokens and secrets: aceess token, signing secret, config token.
+3. Use these data and bot app id to populate env varaibles mentioned below.

-## Slack Bot Deployment
+### Deployment
 1. Create in base folder `.env` file and specify:
-   - `SLACK_ACCESS_TOKEN`
+   - `SLACK_ACCESS_TOKEN` - Bot User OAuth Token
-   - `SLACK_SIGNING_SECRET`
+   - `SLACK_SIGNING_SECRET` - Signing Secret from the App credentials section
-   - `SLACK_BOT_DATA_PATH`
+   - `SLACK_CONFIG_DATA_DIR` - the path to the directory that contains `manifest.json` and `chatcraft_templates.json` (optional for docker run)
+   - `SLACK_BOT_APP_ID` - App ID from the App credentials section
+   - `SLACK_APP_CONFIG_TOKEN` - needed to run the bot using ngrok.
+It expires every 12 hours, do not forget to update ([reference](https://api.slack.com/authentication/config-tokens)).
+You will need to have ngrok configured -  check `.ngrok2/ngrok.ym` in you home dir, it should contain `authtoken` and `version` set to `2`.
+Read more details on https://dashboard.ngrok.com/get-started/setup.
-   - `OPENAI_API_KEY`
+   - `OPENAI_API_KEY` - generate this key in your OpenAI account: https://platform.openai.com/account/api-keys.
 2. Build docker image `docker build -t recruit_flow_bot_image .`
 3. Run container `docker run -d --name recruit_flow_bot_cont  -p 3000:3000 --restart=always recruit_flow_bot_image`

-## Slack Bot Comamnds
+### Comamnds
 - `/generate_job_description` - pass all you know about the job requirements, client and interview procedure to generate job description.
 - `/create_social_media_post` - pass job description and generate post for social media
 - `/match_resumes` - pass job requirements and link to resumes to know which of candidates are more suitable
 - `/scan_resume` - pass link to PDF formatted resume and get lost of mistakes found, and suggested corrections

+Note: all the commands above can take chatcraft url or hint text `Hint: ...` as text parameters, it will update the configuration for all users

 - `/save_resume <link>` - add resume to internal DB
 - `/search_db` - pass job description and receive list of candidates from internal database
 - `/assistant` - chat with OpenAI from recruiter persona